svechev/Data_extraction/README.md

 ## Contents
 - scripts/
   - extract_data.py - extracts data from the image in img/.
 Saves the result to results/FigureData1.xlsx or results/FigureData2.xlsx
   - extract_diff_windows_test.py - like extract_data, but works for the solar.ts.png image.
 Runs 3 times with different configuration parameter values
   - graph_statistics.py - shows various information and plots that compare the extracted data from the bar plot to its actual data
- - solar_statistics - shows various information and plots that compare the extracted data from the curve plot (only beginning of each year) to its actual data
+  - solar_statistics.py - shows various information and plots that compare the extracted data from the curve plot (only beginning of each year) to its actual data
   - solar_statistics_6months.py - shows various information and plots that compare the extracted data from the curve plot (beginning and middle of each year) to its actual data
 - data/
   - virus-data-report.ods - the Microsoft Excel spreadsheet that contains the actual data, that the bar plot image uses
   - solar.csv - comma separated values file, contains the actual data, that the curve plot image uses
 - img/
   - solar.ts.png - curve plot, the image that the script runs on
 - img_backup/ - this directory has no effect on the scripts, it's used just for storage
-  - figure1_no_line.png - bar plot, the image that the script runs on
+  - figure1_no_line.png - bar plot, the image that the script runs on (if the image is placed in the img directory)
 - results/
   - FigureData1.xlsx - stores the result of the extract_data.py script after it was used on the bar plot
   - FigureData2.xlsx - stores the result of the extract_data.py script after it was used on the curve plot
 - statistics_figures/ - contains images of plots, produced by the statistics scripts
   - dtw.png
   - residual.png